Horlacher/VolunteersGuide/README.md

 ## Installation

-1. Put `plato-integration` to the Wordpress Plugin directory (/wp-content/plugins/)
+1. Put `VolunteersGuide` to the Wordpress Plugin directory (/wp-content/plugins/)
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Configure the plugin in WordPress admin
 4. Place shortcodes on pages